-NFL moves Raiders off Sunday Night Football because of coronavirus issues
+NFL moves Raiders off ‘Sunday Night Football’ because of coronavirus issues

 The Buccaneers-Raiders game in Las Vegas will now be played at 4:05 p.m.
 Eastern time and will be televised by Fox, according to the league’s announcement.

 The Raiders placed safety Johnathan Abram and offensive linemen Denzelle Good, Rodney Hudson, Gabe Jackson and Kolton Miller on their covid-19 reserve list Thursday.
-That list is for players who test positive for the novel coronavirus and those found through contact tracing to have been exposed to the virus.
+That list is for players who test positive for the novel coronavirus or are found through contact tracing to have been exposed to the virus.

 All of those players were deemed high-risk close contacts, according to a person familiar with the situation.
 They are subject to a five-day isolation, under a recent adjustment to the coronavirus protocols developed by the league and the NFL Players Association.